MAhmadZafar/3-Stage-Pipiline-Processor/README.md

 ## Description

 This project implements a RISC-V pipeline processor with an innovative three-stage design.
 The stages include Instruction Fetch, combined Decode and Execute, and combined Memory and Writeback.
 This design efficiently manages instruction processing while handling hazards and maintaining Control and Status Registers (CSRs).
 The processor includes a Hazard Detection Unit for resolving data and control hazards, crucial in pipelined architectures.
+It also contains Timer Interupt Handeling.
+It consist of a timer unit that generates timer interupt.Support for all the 6 Basic ISA instructions are implemented with complete pipelining.

 ## Features